jamesrayman/Ero/docs/euclid.md

 * Type: Describes a type
 * Reference: Describes a variable

 References and Types are non-assignable.
 That is, no variable in Euclid is allowed to be of type Reference or Type.
 Using a Type object in an assignment (explicit or implicit) will result in an error.
+Constructions are explicity non-assignable.
+That is, even though varaibles may have type Construction, a Construction object may not be used in an explicit assignment.

-The only implicit type conversion in Euclid is from Reference to another type, done when a Reference is used on the right hand side of an assignment (explicit or implicit).
+The only implicit type conversion in Euclid is from Reference to another type, done when a Reference is used in any operation.

 There are no custom types in Euclid.

+As convention compound geometric figures are represented

 ## The Postulates